nites/realtek-8192cu-concurrent-softAP/README.md

 ## Notes

-Concurrent mode has been enabled in the modified realtek driver in rtl8192cu-fixes/include/autoconf.h - after modification the section looks like:
+Concurrent mode has been enabled by uncommenting some lines in the modified realtek driver in rtl8192cu-fixes/include/autoconf.h - after modification the relevant section looks like:

     #define CONFIG_CONCURRENT_MODE 1
     #ifdef CONFIG_CONCURRENT_MODE